mpaldridge/mpaldridge.github.io/docs/blog.md

 permalink: /blog/
 ---

-I'm not sure I post things often enough to properly count this as a blog, but here are somethings I've written:
+I'm not sure I post things often enough to properly count this as a "blog", but here are some things I've written recently, and some old things I've rescued from elsewhere.